 - 38. Ms. Hakim keeps stressing certain unique attributes of the land that would become America.
 Here, in this chapter, she notes that "English men and women would lose no rights when they moved to the new land."
 What right does Ms. Hakim especially mention in this chapter? [chap.
+36]

-36] → - 39.
+trial by jury - 39.
 What were the two dreams of Europeans who came to America? [chap.
-36] → - 40.
+36] → riches and a new world without the mistakes of Europe - 40.
 Why did Sir Walter Raleigh name the territory Virginia? [chap.
-36] → - 41.
+36] → after Queen Elizabeth, who was called the Virgin Queen because she never married - 41.
 What happened to Raleigh's first attempt at colonizing Virginia? [chap.
-36] → - 42.
+36] → it failed because the men were homesick and hungry, so they went back to England on Sir Francis Drake's ship - 42.
 What were the first three permanent European colonies in North America, and when were they established? [chap.
-37] → - 43.
-What advantages did the Indians have with their bows and arrows over the Europeans with their muskets? - 44.
-What gave Europeans the advantage despite the inferiority of their muskets?
+37] → St. Augustine, Florida-1565; Quebec, Canada-1608; Santa Fe, New Mexico-1610 - 43.
+What advantages did the Indians have with their bows and arrows over the Europeans with their muskets?